naveed-mahmoudian/GraphQL-Book-Search-Engine/README.md

 To install, please be sure you have Node.js installed on your machine.
 Then clone the repo and run `npm install` to install all required dependencies.

 NOTE: To make use of JWT, include a `.env` file in the main directory, add `JWT_SECRET=`, and add your secret.
+If deploying yourself, be sure to include `MONGODB_URI=` and add your connection string from MongoDB atlas.

 [Click Here for Github Repo](https://github.com/naveed-mahmoudian/GraphQL-Book-Search-Engine)